dimaMachina/graphql-eslint/.changeset/three-shoes-relax.md

 feat: add new options for `naming-convention` rule

 Options for `naming-convention` are changed.
-New option `types` include the following kinds:
+New option `types` includes the following kinds:

 - `ObjectTypeDefinition`
 - `InterfaceTypeDefinition`